nudibranchrecords/hedron/readme.md

 Don't worry too much if the tests aren't passing, we can work on that together. :)

 ### Build From Source
-If you're making your own sketches, you'll probably want to build Hedron from source.
-You'll get lots of extra development benefits this way, such as auto refreshing on save.
+Building from source gives you some extra development features such as setting a default project that will always load on start.

 1. Make sure [Node.js](https://nodejs.org/en/) and [Yarn](https://yarnpkg.com/en/docs/install) are installed on your machine.
 2. Open terminal and run the commands below.